-3) Divide the dough into 8 pieces.
+3) Divide the dough into 8 pieces and round out each into a nice ball (can also tuck the ends underneath itself and roll the bottom to smooth it).
 Cover with a piece of plastic wrap or kitchen towel, and rest for 15 minutes.

 4) On a floured surface, gently roll out each piece to the size of a circle, around 6 inches in diameter or so, 1/8 to 1/4 inch thick.